Itinerary: Minsk, Vilnius, Riga, Tallinn

-Arrival at the airport, optional transfer to Hotel Renaissance Minsk**** or similar, check-in, welcome meeting.
+Arrival to the airport, optional transfer to Hotel Minsk**** or similar, check-in, welcome meeting.

 DAY 2 (Friday): MINSK

 Minsk is one of the last undiscovered secrets of Europe, modern and historical at the same time, a green city with a cosmopolitan and bustling atmosphere and surprisingly bright, clean and safe.
 The morning sightseeing tour takes us to the Independence Square and the Independence Avenue with its amazing collection of Stalinist Classicism, the Old Town, the Island of Tears, the reconstructed Trinity District and the Janka Kupala Park.
-The afternoon offers optional visit to Museum of the Great Patriotic War – a museum which occupies area of 3000 sq.m. houses more than 8000 exhibits.
+The afternoon offers an optional visit to Museum of the Great Patriotic War – a museum which occupies an area of 3000 sq. m. and houses more than 8000 exhibits.

 DAY 3 (Saturday): MINSK